Jewels of Mary, Queen of Scots: Relics and the Earl of Northumberland

+Crucifixes and rosaries

-An English spy, Christopher Rokeby visited Mary at Edinburgh Castle shortly before the birth of James VI.
+In 1566, an English spy, Christopher Rokeby visited Mary at Edinburgh Castle shortly before the birth of James VI.
 Mary's secretary, Claude Nau, wrote that "Ruxby" gave her an ivory locket depicting the crucifixion.
-Mary's 1586 Chartley inventory mentions a gold cross that she habitually wore.
+Mary's 1586 Chartley inventory mentions a gold cross that she habitually wore, and another engraved with the Mysteries of the Passion.

 A gold and enamelled crucifix is said to have been Mary's gift to John Feckenham, Abbot of Westminster, and contain a relic of the True Cross.
 A much less elaborate silver crucifix found at Craigmillar Castle before 1815 is said to have hers.
 A sixteenth-century locket with a cameo vignette of the crucifixion and on the other side, the Assumption of Mary, is said have been her gift to Thomas Andrews, Sheriff of Northampton, shortly before her execution at Fotheringhay Castle.

-Abbot Feckenham's cross and the gold rosary beads with a crucifix said to be those worn at her execution are at Arundel Castle.
+Abbot Feckenham's cross and the gold rosary beads with a crucifix said to be those worn at her execution are part of the collection at Arundel Castle, and were stolen with other items on 21 May 2021.
+Another rosary of garnet beads, with a silver gilt crucifix and medallion of the Virgin Mary, thought to have belonged to Mary, held by the Royal Collections Trust since 1980, is displayed at Holyroodhouse.

 According to Pierre de Bourdeille, seigneur de Brantôme, the gold cross at Fotheringhay contained a fragment of the True Cross with an image of Jesus.
 She passed it to one her ladies but the excutioner took it.
 The gentlewoman offered three times its value to recover it.
+Other accounts of the execution mention beads hanging at her girdle and an ivory crucifix in her hands.

 A full-length portrait of Mary now in the Scottish Portrait Gallery shows her wearing a crucifix, and a rosary of black beads and gold beads suspended from a cross-shaped jewel.
-The centre of this cross has a roundel depicting the story of Susannah and the elders, with the inscription angustiae undique - trouble is all around.
-Margaret Tudor and Mary I of England also owned jewellery depicting Susannah, a narrative championing innocence over conspiracy.
+The centre of this cross has a roundel depicting the story of Susanna and the elders, with the inscription angustiae undique – trouble is all around.
+Margaret Tudor and Mary I of England also owned jewellery depicting Susanna, a narrative championing innocence over conspiracy.

+A cross and rosary of gold filigree work, with 110 small beads and ten larger beads or "decades", was illustrated in William Bell Scott's 1851 Antiquarian Gleanings in the North of England, with a suggested provenance from Mary and the Melville family.
+The rosary then belonged to George Mennell of Picton House, Newcastle.